-Setting Up Engage
+Setting up Engage

+From there, click the Get Started button.
 You'll then want to enter your domain that you'll be sending from.
 Normally this is just your store's domain (myshop.com), but if you used a sub domain, like (shop.myshop.com), you'll probably want to set this to be myshop.com since your emails would come from email@example.com.

 After setting the domain, you'll be presented with a few Engage settings that you need to fill in.
 Don't worry if you leave some of these blank!
 You can always edit them after from the Engage settings page here.